 Our last expedition - riding motorcyles in the Lower Mustang valley of Nepal in October 2019 - was a great success.
 After the trip the women visited the village of Baseri, stayed in the Community Centre and saw how T&L have supported the community over the past five years.

-In 2020 we planned to promote a project to provide materials and training a person to teach women and girls how to make "Girls' Kits."
+In 2020 we planned to promote a project to provide materials and training for a person to teach women and girls how to make "Girls' Kits."
 These contain washable sanitary pads, underpants, soap and a wash cloth all in a bag which are distributed to women and girls in villages.
 But COVID got in the way and it did not proceed!